-Alex Wallace is currently the Acting Head of Video at Yahoo!
-Inc.
+Alex Wallace is currently the Vice President of Oath Studios.

 As CEO of AlexInc, she advises corporations, start-ups and academic and non-profit organizations on multi-media strategy, con-tent creation and development, conference programming, brand positioning, and internal management.
 Companies she has worked with include Google, Mic, AOL and The Wall Street Journal.